-The Rothmund-Thompson Syndrome Place, better known as the RTS Place, can trace it's origin back to May 2002, when a then 19 year old Victoria Kimmel reached out to Dr. Lisa Wang at the Texas Children's Cancer Center, with the following email.
+The Rothmund-Thomson Syndrome Place, better known as the RTS Place, can trace it's origin back to May 2002, when a then 19 year old Victoria Kimmel reached out to Dr. Lisa Wang at the Texas Children's Cancer Center, with the following email.

 "Hello, My name is Victoria.
 I got your e-mail address from Sean.
 I don't know if that means anything to you of not but anyway.
 I have RTS and...well I heard your doing research on it or something.
 So I thought I